LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/studio.rst

    reverse alphabetize the entries, and then ``Join`` the array into a new space separated string.
 For example, ``"to code up fun"`` becomes ``"up to fun code"``.
 e.
-If the string uses "colons" to separate the words Modify your code to produce the same result as **part b**, but to help with reading make sure that the comma spaces (``,`` ) are part of the final string.
+If the string uses "colons" to separate the words, modify your code to produce the same result as **part b**, but to help with reading make sure that the comma spaces (``,`` ) are part of the final string.
 For example, ``"up:to:code:fun"`` becomes ``"fun, code, to, up"``.

-`Code it at repl.it <https://repl.it/@launchcode/StringandArrayStudio02>`__
+`Code it at repl.it <https://repl.it/@launchcode/StringandArrayStudio02-CSharp>`__

 Bonus Mission: Multi-dimensional Arrays
 ---------------------------------------